[Fall/Winter 2025] This season's best hard shell jackets, essential for the harsh snowy mountains, and tips on how to choose them safely

 9. All-around backcountry hard shell

-The last category is hard shells specifically designed for mountain skiing, including slope skiing, side country, freeride, and backcountry skiing/snowboarding.
+The last category is hard shells specifically designed for mountain skiing, such as slope skiing, side country, freeride, and backcountry skiing/snowboarding.
 In addition to the basic functions of a hard shell, their main features are:

 - Powder skirt to prevent deep snow from entering